voucherifyio/voucherify-openapi/changelog/OPEN-API.md

 Older changes in [DEPRECATED.md](deprecated/DEPRECATED.md)

+## 2024-12-19

+Added `application_details` property to Qualifications, Validations, and Redemptions, and the associated `ApplicationDetails` schema

 ## 2024-12-12

 - Removed `bundle_rules` from the `ValidationRuleBase` schema – the feature is not released yet